 Every school must have an admissions policy for each academic year.
-The admission authority must ensure that the practices and criteria used to decide on the allocation of school places are fair, clear, and objective.
+The admission authority must ensure that the practices and criteria used to decide on the allocation of school places are fair, clear and objective.

-This policy is written to comply with the mandatory requirements of the School Admissions Code, the School Admissions Code
+This policy is written to comply with the mandatory requirements of the School Admissions Code 2021, the School Admissions Appeals Code 2012 and all other relevant legislation so that:

-- Parents know they must apply for a place and how and when to apply - Parents know what will happen after they apply - It is clear to all, including our school community, how many places are available - Our school community understands our admission procedures - We are committed to a fair, consistent, and transparent admissions process
+- Parents know they must apply for a place and how and when to apply - Parents know what will happen after they apply - It is clear to all, including our school community, how many places are available - Our school community understands our admission procedures - We are committed to a fair, consistent and transparent admissions process

-It should be read along with Plymouth City Council's admissions documentation at Plymouth Schools Admissions
+It should be read along with Plymouth City Council's Starting School in Plymouth Booklet, its Co-ordinated Admissions Schemes, its Fair Access Protocol and its Education Transport Policy.